sowmyathogiti/PicStudioLab/README.md

 <img src="https://github.com/sowmyathogiti/PicStudioLab/blob/master/image/profile7.png" width="250" height="400">

--After the user signing up, the user can see a page where it have three tabs home , services and profile if the user open home page he/she can see a welcome message  and the user can aslo see opening timings.
+- After the user signing up, the user can see a page where it have three tabs home , services and profile if the user open home page he/she can see a welcome message  and the user can aslo see opening timings.

 <img src="https://github.com/sowmyathogiti/PicStudioLab/blob/master/image/home.png" width="250" height="400">